-Water, plumbing and bathroom fittings

-Repair category 1

-Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
+F Water, plumbing and bathroom fittings Repair category 1 Notes Sanitary fittings are showing some signs of wear and tear however generally appeared in adequate condition for age and type.
+The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.